Thoubal

-The main attractions include Chinga Lairembi temple, Tomjing ching, Panthoibi temple, Thoubal Bazar, Thangjing ching (from where one can have a bird's eye view of without lake), and Khangabok Menjor garden.
-The main shopping centers are Thoubal Keithel, Ningombam Luxmi Bazar (popular for Tharoi Kanghou), Athokpam Bazar, and Babu Bazar.
-Thoubal College and Waikhom Mani Girls College are the two government colleges in the town.
-Notable schools are Chaoyaima Higher Secondary School, K M Blooming Higher Secondary School, The Somorendra Sana Royal Higher Secondary School, Vision Creative School of Science, The Fancier Abhiram Higher School, The Chaoyaima Higher Secondary School, Evergreen Flower School, Step Foundation, Ananda Purna High School, Ruda Academy, Paradise English School, MS Global Academy, New Era Higher Secondary School, Peace and Freedom Academy (PAFA), Advance Kid Care and The Tangjeng Ningthou Flowers School.
-A new district hospital has come up and is providing health care services to the general population.
-Healthcare services are also being provided by Kshetri Sanglen, Rapha Hospital, etc. Thoubal also has the distinction of having the first and only subway in the whole of Manipur.
-Just beside the subway, one will find 'Bokajan' where you can get any brand of spirits.
-Many industrial, as well as commercial startups, have come up recently.
-Thoubal was also the venue for Singju festival 2017 which was held at Khangabok Menjor Garden.
-The 37th Junior National Kho Kho Championship under the aegis of the Kho Kho Federation of India was held at Basu Ground, Khangabok from 26–30 March 2018.
+Key attractions in Thoubal include the Waithou Lake, Chinga Lairembi Temple, Tomjing Ching, Panthoibi Temple, Thoubal Bazaar, Tangjeng Ching (offering a bird's-eye view of the Waithou lake), and Khangabok Menjor Garden.
+Major shopping centers include Thoubal Keithel, Ningombam Luxmi Bazaar (known for Tharoi Kanghou), Athokpam Bazaar, and Babu Bazaar.
+The town has two government colleges, Thoubal College and Waikhom Mani Girls College.
+Notable schools include Chaoyaima Higher Secondary School, K M Blooming Higher Secondary School, The Somorendra Sana Royal Higher Secondary School, Vision Creative School of Science, The Fancier Abhiram Higher Secondary School, Evergreen Flower School, Step Foundation, Ananda Purna High School, Ruda Academy, Paradise English School, MS Global Academy, New Era Higher Secondary School, Peace and Freedom Academy (PAFA), Advance Kid Care, and The Tangjeng Ningthou Flowers School.

+A new district hospital provides healthcare services to the general population, supplemented by facilities like Kshetri Sanglen, PIMA Hospital, Sur Hospital and Rapha Hospital.
+Thoubal is notable for having the first and only subway in Manipur, located near 'Bokajan,' where various brands of spirits are available.
+The town has seen the emergence of many industrial and commercial startups.
+Thoubal hosted the Singju Festival in 2017 at Khangabok Menjor Garden and the 37th Junior National Kho Kho Championship, under the aegis of the Kho Kho Federation of India, at Basu Ground, Khangabok, from March 26–30, 2018.

 Geography

-Thoubal is located at 24.63°N 94.02°E. It has an average elevation of 765 metres (2509 feet).
+Thoubal town is situated at a distance of about 22 Km south from the capital of the state, Imphal.
+The district was created in the year 1965 from the parts of Imphal Central.
+It is located at 24.63°N 94.02°E. It has an average elevation of 765 metres (2509 feet).
 Main market/keithel is located at the bank of the Thoubal River and pass through by National Highway 2.